-Report Cards with grades are mailed to families on a quarterly basis.
+Report Cards with grades, along with progress reports, are mailed to families on a quarterly basis.
 Credits towards high school graduation requirements are granted by the student's sending school system.
-Progress Reports based on the student's I.E.P. are mailed at the same time.

 Homework

 Homework is assigned based upon the student's age and programming requirements.
 All homework protocols may be modified based on collaboration with the family.
 Typically, there is no weekend or vacation homework.